wp-plugins/dropbox-backup/readme.txt

 Author: WPAdm.com
 Contributors: WPAdm.com

-DropBox Backup Plugin to create DropBox Full Backup (Files + Database) of your Web Page
+Dropbox Backup Plugin to create Dropbox Full Backup (Files + Database) of your Web Page

 == Description ==

 Supports WordPress Backups to Local Storage or upload Backup to DropBox.

 * Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site;
-* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to DropBox;
+* DropBox Backup: create the Full Backup (Files + Database) of Web Page at Local Storage and upload this to Dropbox;
 * Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE);